akdetrick/dotCSS/deck.md

 ![inline](classes_flush.png)

-^if these classes already exist and are easier to remember, you don't have to write extra CSS

-^These are "purely presentational"
+^if these classes already exist and are easier to remember, you don't have to write extra CSS ^instead of having these rules burried in your CSS, they are exposed to all with easy to understand classes ^These are "purely presentational"

 ---